RSS

-When looking at the picture above you might sense some recognition to a model from a few years ago Pioneer SE-450.
-Although the SEM10R is a complete different model with a greatly improved sound, I bet some hearts pouched a few times extra.
+When looking at the image of this model you might sense some recognition to a model from a few years ago Pioneer SE-450.
+Although the SEM10R is a complete different model with a greatly improved sound, I bet some hearts pounded a few times extra when picking up a glance of this headphones.

 Specifications